Junkohoutarou/Titanic_Machine_Learning_from_Disaster/README.md

 ## Conclusion:
 This project aims to apply machine learning techniques to a real-world dataset, making predictions about the survival of passengers on the Titanic.
 The outcome will serve as a demonstration of data exploration, preprocessing, feature engineering, data wrangling  model selection, and evaluation processes in a typical machine learning project.

-## Chosen Model: Gradient Boosting
+## Chosen Model: Gradient Boosting Classifier
 After evaluating multiple models, the Gradient Boosting classifier has been selected as the final model due to its superior performance.
 The precision, recall, and F1-score metrics indicate that the model performs well in predicting survival outcomes.

 ### Model Evaluation: